-No overall academic goal was outlined in the goal section of the application.
-Although academic goals are set here, they do not expound upon the goal set in the earlier section as it was not provided.
-It is not clear how the proposed assessment will improve instruction over time. - dtsmith840
+No overall academic goals was outlined in the goal section of the application.
+Although academic goals are outlined here, they do not expound upon the overall academic goals that should have been set in the earlier part of the application as it was not provided. it is not clear how the proposed assessments will improve instruction over time. - dtsmith840